How Much Does UK Clothing Manufacturing Cost

 Total unit cost (estimate)£25.50–£40.30Before sampling costs or QC visits

-The retail price of a £55–£85 sweatshirt at this unit cost leaves a margin of 35–55% at wholesale (assuming 2.2–2.5x wholesale markup from unit cost).
-That is a workable position for most brands.
+A £55–£85 retail sweatshirt at this unit cost leaves a margin of 35–55% at wholesale, assuming a 2.2–2.5x wholesale markup from unit cost.
+That’s a workable position for most brands.
 The mistake is building the business model on the CMT rate alone and discovering the true unit cost only after the first production invoice.

 To discuss production costs for your specific garment, visit our clothing manufacturing services page.